 Fix: Give the excessive desire to be self-centric.
 Remember it’s not about you but what others think of you.

-Being obsessed with goal is great but failing in the larger mission while being obsessed with a goal is not.
+Being obsessed with a goal is great but failing in the larger mission while being obsessed with a goal is not.
 It is equivalent of heading in the right direction but reaching the wrong town.

 Fix: While being focused, don’t forget the larger picture.
 Attaining goals is good but not at the expense of annoying people around you, violating laws, or engaging in any other short term tactics which would lead to a failure in the long run.